austinprk/ACIT2520-Project/README.md

 - [   ] You must include the ability for ADMINS to remotely destroy a session.
 - Have not completed the 5th criteria, which is the admin portion

+# April 5th

+### Austin Park:
+- Completed implementing ADMINS previleges on the website, enabling users with the "admin" role in database.js to destroy sessions.
+- Began development on the "Sign out" feature, which is not initially part of the project scope.